 The Agency has six (6) lots left for sale within the Alturas Technology Park.
-The lots range in size from 28,370/SF to 38,885/SF and were last appraised at \$2.34/SF (Fair Market Value).
-As noted later in this report, the Agency has continued to market the remaining six lots in Alturas and has engaged Kiemle Hagood Real Estate to provide marketing and real estate brokerage services.
+The lots range in size from 28,370/SF to 38,885/SF.
+During the development of Phase II of the Alturas Technology Park, the Agency placed additional land use restrictions upon the seven lots contained within Phase II.